Skip to content

 picamera2 Raspberry Pi Camera Modules Raspberry Pi

-gphoto2 DSLR Linux
+gphoto2 DSLR Linux, Mac

-digicamcontrol DSLR Windows
+digicamcontrol (deprecated, digicamcontrol unmaintained) DSLR Windows

-opencv2 USB Webcams Windows, Linux
+pyav USB Webcams Windows, Linux, Mac

 v4l2 USB Webcams Linux